ItsAlright/Proposal_to_Integrate_Computer_Vision_in_Sofa_Manufacturing/README.md

 # Proposal_to_Integrate_Computer_Vision_in_Sofa_Manufacturing

-Proposal to Integrate Computer Vision in Sofa Manufacturing
+**Proposal to Integrate Computer Vision in Sofa Manufacturing**
+By: Osemudia Ogedengbe, Yahmeania Powell

 **The Problem:**
 The sofas are often in low quality and are of inconsistent quality between each other.